A Charlie Brown Christmas: Apple TV+

 In October 2020, Apple TV+ acquired exclusive rights to all Peanuts-related media.
 Under the terms of the agreement, Apple TV+ must make A Charlie Brown Christmas and two other holiday specials (It's the Great Pumpkin, Charlie Brown and A Charlie Brown Thanksgiving) available for free on the platform during a three-day window.
-The window for A Charlie Brown Christmas was from December 11 to 13, 2020, in 2022 it will be December 22 through December 25; subscribers to Apple TV+ have a broader window to watch the specials.
+The window for A Charlie Brown Christmas was from December 11 to 13, 2020, and in 2022 it was from December 22 through December 25.
+Subscribers to Apple TV+ have a broader window to watch the specials.

+Apple TV+ renewed its exclusive agreement in 2025, extending the streamer's exclusive rights under the same terms through 2030.

 PBS

 After mounting criticism over Apple's decision to remove the Peanuts specials from free television, the company announced a deal with PBS to resume the annual broadcast tradition.
 In accordance with most PBS member stations' non-commercial educational licenses, the special was presented on PBS without commercial interruption, with an underwriting message from Apple being the only advertising.
 PBS, Apple and WildBrain, the rightsholder to the Peanuts television library, announced they had renewed the arrangement in October 2021.
-However, the show will only be available on Apple TV+ in 2022.
+PBS did not acquire the broadcast rights for the Peanuts specials in 2022, ending a 57 year run on broadcast television.

 Home media

 In 1985, the special was released on VHS and Betamax by Media Home Entertainment, along with You're Not Elected, Charlie Brown.
 In 1987 the special was released on VHS by its kids subsidiary, Hi-Tops Video.
-In 1991, the special was released for a limited time on VHS through Shell Oil for sale at their gas stations.